After inheriting her grandmother's collection of antiques, Dolores has maintained an interest in the care and sale of vintage items.

-Homemakers rode on the cutting edge of technology as products like gas stoves, refrigerators, washing machines, electric irons, and vacuum cleaners created a demand for electricity.
+Homemakers rode on the cutting edge of technology as products like gas stoves, refrigerators, washing machines, electric irons, and vacuum cleaners created an electricity demand.

-Ads for electric appliances appeared in ladies' magazines touting their products as being economic and scientific.
-Words like "automatic" were introduced into the popular lexicon and housework was never the same again.
+Ads for electric appliances appeared in ladies' magazines touting their products as being economical and scientific.
+Words like "automatic" were introduced into the popular lexicon, and housework was never the same again.

 Here are several ads from the Spring 1932 Ladies' Home Journal Magazine.
 (Images are in the public domain as they are over 70 years old)

-The Westinghouse refrigerator shown at the top of this article featured rolling shelves, and built in crisping pans for vegetables.
+This Westinghouse refrigerator featured rolling shelves, and built-in crisping pans for vegetables.

 That is not a freezer at the top, but an enclosed compressor.
 You can see the small compartment at the center top shelf for making ice cubes.
 This charming refrigerator also featured interior lighting!